Welcome to Natayam-school of dance !

 The Symbiosis of Layam and Talam:

 In the symbiotic relationship between Bharatanatyam and Carnatic music, layam (rhythm) and talam (beat) become the invisible threads binding them together.
-The dancer becomes a living instrument, her feet creating intricate patterns on the stage in harmony with the beats of the mridangam or the tabla, the soulful sounds of the veena or the flute.
+The Bharatanatyam dancer becomes a living instrument, her feet creating intricate patterns on the stage in harmony with the beats of the mridangam or the tabla, the soulful sounds of the veena or the flute.

 Exploring the Tala System:

 Central to this rhythmic poetry is the tala system, a framework of beats that provides the heartbeat for both Bharatanatyam and Carnatic music.
 The dancer’s movements align with the rhythmic cycles, creating a dialogue between layam and talam.
-The adavus, the basic steps in Bharatanatyam, synchronize with the beats, adding layers to the narrative.
+The adavus, the basic steps in Bharatanatyam, synchronise with the beats, adding layers to the narrative.

 Mudras and Swaras: